Working in OmniPlan: A Tutorial

 Or you can just pop open the menu on the Assignment button in the toolbar.

 In resource view, you can assign a task by dragging it from the Unassigned timeline (or the sidebar) into a resource’s timeline.

 When you begin assigning resources to tasks, you’ll notice some task durations visibly shift in the Gantt chart.
 This is because of duration’s relationship with effort.
 Effort is the number of resource-hours needed to complete the task, while duration is the amount of time the task actually requires given the resources assigned to it.
 With multiple staff members assigned full time to a task, its duration in real time will diminish from that originally allocated.

-As you start building out the relationship of dependencies and resources, you can see a potential problem.
-Because the contract musician, Jeremy, has other projects on his plate, he can only contribute 30% of his time to working on the game’s soundtrack.
+As we start building out our relationship of dependencies and resources, we can see a potential problem area: since our contract musician Jeremy has other projects on his plate, he can only contribute 30% of his time to our game.
 A task that should take two weeks turns to more than six.
-If possible, you may want to find a way to avoid this sort of delay.
-For example, you could ask Jeremy if he could start work earlier, or incentivize him to devote more of his time to the project.
+We’ll want to find a way to avoid this delay; we can ask him to start work earlier, or incentivize him to devote more of his time to our project.